 These models can help clear harmful smoke particulates.
 Plus, other steps you can take to improve indoor air quality.

 Smoke from a wildfire can cause your eyes to burn and your nose to run.
-(See our tips to protect yourself from smoke, below.) for And the microscopic particles in smoke can get deep into your lungs and cause illnesses such as bronchitis, asthma attacks, and even heart attacks and strokes, according to the Centers for Disease Control and Prevention and the Environmental Protection Agency.
+(See our tips to protect yourself from smoke, below.) for And the microscopic particles in smoke can get deep into your lungs and cause bronchitis, asthma attacks, heart attacks and strokes, and other problems, according to the Centers for Disease Control and Prevention and the Environmental Protection Agency.

 Choosing an Air Purifier for Wildfire Smoke

 Not all air purifiers do a good job removing smoke particulates.
 The most effective against smoke have a HEPA filter, which uses a fan to force air through a fine mesh to trap particles.

 The very best air purifiers fitted with HEPA filters can reduce particle concentrations by as much as 85 percent, according to the EPA.
 If you want to get rid of the smell of smoke in addition to particles, you’ll want an air purifier that also has a large carbon filter to absorb odors.

 HEPA air purifiers can range from $50 to more than $1,000.
-Our experts advise against buying one that is marketed for rooms smaller than 150 square feet.
-These models tend to perform poorly in our tests, plus you’ll always get better results with a unit that is rated well for a larger space than you have.
+Our experts advise against buying one that’s marketed for rooms smaller than 150 square feet.
+These models tend to perform poorly in our tests, plus you’ll always get better results with a unit that’s rated well for a larger space than you have.
 Purifiers for rooms larger than 350 square feet are much better at removing smoke.
 Most of CR’s recommended air purifiers fall into that category.

 “If you look at any of the top-rated air purifiers tested in our labs, they’re physically big because of the big HEPA filter inside of them,” says John Galeotafiore, associate director of product testing at Consumer Reports.
 “That’s the one thing they all have in common.”